redox-os/book/src/ch09-03-porting-applications.md

 ## Create a BLAKE3 hash for your recipe

-If you want to create the BLAKE3 hash of the tarball of your recipe, use the `b3sum` tool, it can be installed from `crates.io` with `cargo install b3sum`.
+You need to create a BLAKE3 hash of your recipe tarball if you want to merge it on upstream, for this you can use the `b3sum` tool, it can be installed from `crates.io` with `cargo install b3sum`.

 After the first run of the `make r.recipe-name` command, run these commands: